sekikn/testudine/docs/test-patch.md

 Other projects have adopted a similar methodology after seeing great success in the Hadoop model.
 Some have even gone as far as forking Hadoop's precommit code and modifying it to meet their project's needs.

-Modifications to Hadoop's versions of test-patch have been made in an attempt to bring together all of these forks under a common code base to help the community as a whole.
+This is a modification to Hadoop's version of test-patch so that we may bring together all of these forks under a common code base to help the community as a whole.

 ## Pre-requisites